 Thomas was given the £5,000 prize after winning the award for older fiction earlier on Thursday evening (22nd March).

 Florentyna Martin, Waterstones children’s buyer, said The Hate U Give was an “outstanding piece of writing”.
+The book is also on The British Book Awards' Children's Book of the Year shortlist.

 “Angie Thomas has crafted a narratively rich world, with a captivating plot and characters so vibrant they leap off the page.
 Drawn from personal experiences, this book has provided an important step-change in children’s publishing and our booksellers have championed this from the get-go… She is a unique and powerful new voice for teenagers and adults and this book will undoubtedly be discussed for years to come.”